Updated: Nov 20, 2020

 Here are some resources for making style sheets:

 Style guides are like rulebooks editors use to help make stylistic decisions along with style sheets.
 Style guides set the standards for everything from margin sizes and how tables should be formatted to dialogue punctuation and the hyphenation of words.
 If an editor works in-house, they will follow the standards of their publishing company's style guide.
 Freelance editors use style guides as well, although there is more freedom to choose what standard to use.
 Even with a style guide, editors and authors can deviate from the "rules" if it works better for their text.
+As a pirate would say, the rules are more like guidelines.
 The Chicago Manual of Style is one of the most commonly used style guides.